 Earthworks is a program of Capuchin Soup Kitchen in Detroit, Michigan, USA.
-Together, we not only feed Detroit residents, but also strive to create a food-just Detroit, one in which all people have control over their food.
+Together, we not only provide meals to Detroit residents, but also strive to create a food-just Detroit, one in which all people have control over their food.
 The Capuchin Soup Kitchen is a human service organization inspired by the spirit of St. Francis of Assisi and sponsored by the Capuchin Friars of the Province of St. Joseph of the Capuchin Order.

 The Capuchin Soup Kitchen is more than just a soup kitchen.